▶️ LISTEN TO THIS ARTICLE

 Single-agent debugging is hard.
 Multi-agent debugging is where most teams hit a wall.

 The "Bag of Agents" problem describes what happens when you throw multiple agents together without structured coordination.
 Errors don't add linearly.
 They amplify.
-One analysis called it the "17x Error Trap": unstructured multi-agent networks can amplify error rates by an order of magnitude compared to what individual agents produce in isolation.
-The fix isn't smarter agents.
-It's architecture.
+One analysis described an order-of-magnitude error trap in unstructured multi-agent networks compared with individual agents in isolation.
+The fix is usually architecture, not smarter agents alone.
 Specifically, an independent judge agent whose only job is evaluating other agents' outputs before they cascade downstream.

 ICLR 2026 published 14 papers on multi-agent failures.
 Three solution approaches emerged from the research: